XForce RTX Flight Sim and Gaming System

 - Detailed instructions on implementing a triple display setup with X-Plane

 Our RTX System meets or exceeds all of the recommended system requirements for X-Plane 11, which is our recommended flight simulation software.
-It also does a great job at running Prepar3D and FSX!
+It also does a great job at running Prepar3D, FS 2020, and FSX!

-Our RTX PC meets or exceeds all of the recommended system requires for X-Plane 11.
+Our RTX PC meets or exceeds all of the recommended system requirements for X-Plane 11.
 This is the successor to our extremely popular Platinum system.
-The new RTX System is based around Nvidia's new 20-series GPUs.
-Most notably, the RTX 2060 Super, 2070, 2070 Super, 2080 Super, and RTX 2080Ti.
+The new RTX System is based around Nvidia's new RTX GPUs.
 These new video cards support new technologies like GDDR6 memory, Ray Tracing, and DLSS.
 Ray tracing is an all-new way of handling light.
 It is much more advanced and lifelike way to produce amazing lighting effects.
 DLSS is a new way of handling Anti-Aliasing, which is twice as efficient as Temporal Anti-Aliasing (TAA).
 Anti-Aliasing helps to rid you game or simulator of jagged lines.
 Note: These new features are not available in all games.

 Mass storage is typically the bottleneck in just about every system.
 So, how do we reduce this bottleneck?
 We do this by providing an SSD now as standard equipment.
 That means Windows will load in seconds, not minutes.
 Anything that is disk-intensive will be much faster as SSDs are so much faster than regular hard drives.
 Also, SSDs rarely fail.
 So, your data is safer on an SSD.

 We now are offering Intel's new 12th-Gen processors (12400, 12600, 12600k, etc).
 The chips use a combination of P cores (performance) and E-Cores (efficiency) to provide high performance when needed and allowing the E cores to handle background tasks.